anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Proof of Concept Code available

+From IETF draft 21 -> IETF draft 22:

+* addressed remaining issues from telechat
+  * included overview subsections for reason-context definition and usage in {{pledge_component}}
+  * updated status detail examples to correctly use the defined types in the status structure.

 From IETF draft 20 -> IETF draft 21:

 * addressed remaining issues from telechat
   * RetryAfter response to be always provided in case of 503 Service unavailable response
-  * included overview subsections for reason-context definition and usage in {{pledge_component}}
-  * updated status detail examples to correctly use the defined types in the status structure.

 From IETF draft 19 -> IETF draft 20: